Skip to main content Link Search Menu Expand Document (external link)

 Voltage Transfer Characteristic Function (VTC)

 The VTC is a plot between the input voltage (\(V_{in}\)) to a digital system/device vs the output voltage (\(V_{out}\)) of this digital system.
+It is used to come up with proper values for the 4 voltage specifications in practice, so that these values are well within the physical limitations of the digital device.

 Forbidden zone is not equal to invalid zone.
-The latter is the zone where a voltage value does not correspond to digital bit 0
+Invalid Zone is the zone where a voltage value does not correspond to digital bit 0 or 1 while Forbidden Zone is the zone whereby static discipline is violated because a valid input voltage does not produce a valid output voltage.

 Think!